Featured snippets are an important part of SEO.

 For example, a list snippet can be replaced by a video snippet, if Google finds a video that better answers that query.

-However, what you can do is optimize your content for SEO, and focus on delivering quality, relevance, and added value.
+To optimize your content for SEO, you need to focus on delivering quality, relevance, and added value.

 You can do this by including the right keywords and making sure that it is relevant to the user’s query.

-- Target long-tail keywords in form of questions
+- Target long-tail keywords in the form of questions

 - Answer questions in your content